MIMO Gaussian Broadcast Channels with Common, Private and Confidential Messages: Introduction

-Up until the more recent work of Geng and Nair \cite{Chandra_Gauss_BC2014}, all the aforementioned results established the optimality of Gaussian inputs based on channel enhancement arguments, originally used in \cite{Weingarten_MIMOBC2006} to characterise the private message capacity region of the MIMO Gaussian BC (without secrecy constraints).
+Up until the more recent work of Geng and Nair \cite{Chandra_Gauss_BC2014}, all the aforementioned results established the optimality of Gaussian inputs based on channel enhancement arguments, originally used in \cite{Weingarten_MIMOBC2006} to characterize the private message capacity region of the MIMO Gaussian BC (without secrecy constraints).
 In a nutshell, the idea of \cite{Weingarten_MIMOBC2006} was to approximate the actual BC using enhanced BCs, for which the entropy power inequality applies and is invoked to establish the optimality of Gaussian inputs (similarly to the proof for the scalar case by Bergmans \cite{Bergmans_Gauss_BC1974}).
 Continuity arguments are then used to characterize the capacity region of the MIMO Gaussian BC of interest.
+The limitation of the channel enhancement technique seems to be the difficulty in generalizing it to account for both private and common messages.
+Attempted adaptations of this technique to scenarios comprising common and private messages include, e.g., \cite{ekrem2012outer} and \cite{ekrem2013multi}, where generally unmatching inner and outer bounds or constant gap-from-capacity results were derived for the MIMO Gaussian BC without and with security requirements, respectively.